Skip to main content

 For more information, contact wisedirector@ncsu.edu.

-Connect with us: Instagram, Facebook, Twitter, Pinterest
+Connect with us: Instagram, Facebook, Twitter, Pinterest, Website

 • Surround yourself with like-minded individuals who are passionate about making a positive impact in their communities and advocating for meaningful change.

-• Participate in events and activities that focus on leadership development and empowering women through various opportunities and experiences.
+• Participate in events and activities that focus on leadership development and empowering all women through various opportunities and experiences.

 • Travel to vibrant cities like Washington, D.C., and New York City to celebrate diverse cultures and explore networking opportunities.